Gibson ES-125 Complete Guide: Every Variant, Era & What to Look For

 Origins & History

-Production of the ES-125 family continued through approximately 1970, giving it one of the longer production runs of any Gibson electric.
-The final years saw declining build quality associated with the Norlin corporate ownership era, but the bulk of the production run — particularly instruments from 1950 through the mid-1960s — represents some of the finest value in vintage Gibson electrics available today.
+The ES-125 family stayed in production through 1970, one of the longer runs of any Gibson electric.
+The final years tracked the decline that came with Norlin ownership and aren't sought after now, but the bulk of the run, especially 1950 through the mid-1960s, represents some of the best value in vintage Gibson electrics you can still find.

 The Model Alphabet: Every ES-125 Variant Explained

-No other Gibson model spawned quite the same proliferation of suffix codes.
-Each letter or combination of letters in the ES-125 name communicates something specific about that guitar's physical configuration.
-Understanding these designations is essential for buying or selling vintage examples accurately.
-The short-scale 3/4 model in particular shared the same student-market positioning as Gibson's LG-series acoustics of the same era — smaller instruments built for smaller budgets and smaller hands.
+No other Gibson generated quite this many suffix variants.
+Each letter at the end of the name tells you something specific about the guitar's configuration, and knowing the code is essential for buying or selling these accurately.
+The short-scale 3/4 model in particular shared a slot in Gibson's student-market thinking with the LG-series acoustics of the same era: smaller instruments built for smaller budgets and smaller hands.

 Model Years Body Depth Cutaway Pickups Notes